-It is estimated that each student should invest 4 hours (or more) a week on class preparation, reading, writing assignments, Each student is responsible for required readings and written/spoken assignments from each unit in the textbooks and teacher assigned projects related to this course.
+It is estimated that each student should invest 4 hours (or more) a week on class preparation, reading, writing assignments, Each student is responsible for required readings and written assignments from each article the instructor assigns.
 No late assignments will be accepted without previous arrangements.